thecodingmachine/react-native-boilerplate/documentation/docs/1_Introduction/1_1_RNBoilerplate.md

 ## Architecture

-The driving goal of the architecture of the boilerplate is separation of concerns.
-Namely:
+The driving goal of the architecture of the boilerplate is separation of concerns and using React Native at its best.

 - **Using modern Javascript**
-    We want to use Javascript at his best.
-So we using react hooks, functional components and have updated dependencies
+    So many javascript features are indispensable now like hooks, functional component and really cool dependencies.

 - **Presentational components are separated from containers**.